 Triton Fountain

 The city is full of beautiful fountains.
-One of the most famous is located in the Museum Quarter in between 2 museums.
+One of the most famous is located in the Museum Quarter between 2 museums.

 Austrian National Library